ayushsingh257/Cygnal/README.md

 - Captures full-page screenshot of live websites using headless browser
 - Performs reverse image searches via Google Lens and captures visual matches
 - Extracts emails from webpages and flags potentially sensitive ones (e.g. admin, support)
+- Extracts hidden metadata from PDF and image files (author, tool used, creation time)

 It then prints a clean report of what's present and what's missing.